jinalighoghari/Bookbarn/README.md

 2.Book Listing:
         Sellers can list books for sale, providing necessary details.
         Buyers can browse and search for books.
-3.Interaction:
-        Express your appreciation for a book by liking it.
-        Share your thoughts and opinions by adding reviews.
-4.Community Features:
-        Engage with other users through discussion forums and chat features.

 ## Contact
 For issues, suggestions, or any other inquiries, please contact us at jinalighoghari01@gmail.com.